neuralabc/mvcomp/docs/FirstLevel/index.rst

 The Mahalanobis Distance is a generalization of the Euclidean Distance that takes into account the covariance of the data, which is important given the high correlation between MRI-derived microstructural measures.

-The frameworks can also be used to integrate spatial information using a single MRI measure (e.g., FA across several white matter tracts).
+The framework can also be used to integrate spatial information using a single MRI measure (e.g., FA across several white matter tracts).

 For a detailed description of how D\ :sup:`2` can be applied to neuroimaging data, please refer to our paper: